y0x/sam-docker/README.md

 This repository allows to easily setup a local dynamoDB that is preconfigured to be easily used with AWS-SAM for local testing.

+Currently supported services by this repository:

+- DynamoDB

 ## Docker usage

 Start linked services: